lucascervera/IA-Knowledge-Base/pages/innV0.md

 		- #subheadline Structured methodology to guide you from zero to validated prototype
 		- #call_to_action “Schedule a Free Consultation”
 	- # Value Proposition
+		- #problem_solved Eliminates “Where do we start?” by providing a proven roadmap that addresses the common paralysis in early innovation
 		- #offer “A step-by-step innovation framework” We provide a repeatable, proven sequence of phases so you never wonder what to tackle next
 		- #phases
 			- Identification